6 Community Operations

 (2) What are your KEY WORK PROCESSES?

-(7) How do you control the overall costs of your operations?
+(7) HOW do you manage the cost, efficiency, and EFFECTIVENESS of your operations?

 6.1(2).
 Your community excellence group’s key work processes are its most important value-creation processes.
-They involve the group’s people and organizational resources and produce customer, stakeholder, and resident value.
-They might include processes for designing and implementing programs and services and for resident support.
+They are carried out by the people, organizations, and groups involved in the community excellence group and produce customer, stakeholder, and resident value.
+They might include processes for designing and implementing programs and services and for resident and other customer support.

 6.2.
 These questions ask about your community as a whole.
-Although responsibility for community safety and emergency preparedness does not lie with your community excellence group, the group should be mindful of the community’s approaches in these areas.
-These approaches should consider shared responsibility for prevention, continuity of community operations, and recovery.
+Although responsibility for community safety and resilience does not lie with your community excellence group, the group should align and integrate its efforts with the community’s approaches in these areas.

 Terms in SMALL CAPS are defined in the Glossary of Key Terms